Skype for Business Support

 Opens Chat - Opens a text chat window on the left.

 - You need a microphone and speakers to participate in a S4B call or meeting.
-(Skype for Business Broadcasting, expected early 2016, will allow us to attend meetings with just a speaker.)
 A webcam is needed to video chat.

 - Be sure your speakers are in front of your microphone or webcam.
 This will cut down any chance for feedback or echo for all participants.